 In 1993, 17,000 Hawaiians marched to demand access and control over Hawaiian trust lands as part of the modern Hawaiian sovereignty movement.

-In 1993, Congress passed a joint Apology Resolution, signed by President Bill Clinton, apologizing for the illegal overthrow of the Kingdom of Hawaiʻi.
+In 1993, Congress passed a joint Apology Resolution, signed by President Bill Clinton, acknowledging the illegal overthrow of the Kingdom of Hawaiʻi and the active participation of U.S. agents and citizens.

 In 1993, the U.S. government formally apologized for its role in the overthrow of Hawaii's government, spurring the Hawaiian sovereignty movement and ongoing efforts for redress for the indigenous population.